dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 ---
-title: List of Five star reviewers for a Business
+title: List Five star reviewers for a Business with user names
 ---

 ##List of Five star reviewers(users with names) for a Business